roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 ## Methods
 ### The data I will be looking at:
-The data set I will be looking into is one by Kathrine Behn and Colden Baxter.
+The data set I will be looking into is one by Kathrine Behn and Colden Baxter regarding the Little Colorado River in Arizona.
+This dataset is called [ _The trophic ecology of a desert river fish assemblage: influence of season and hydrologica variability_ ](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4q50bp6) .
+### The Authors Original Intent
-It is called [ _The trophic ecology of a desert river fish assemblage: influence of season and hydrologica variability_ ](https://datadryad.org/stash/dataset/doi:10.5061/dryad.4q50bp6) .
-The main goal of the original study is determine how factors such as the influence of seasons and hydrological variability affect the foodweb of a river.
+The main intent of the original authors was to determine how factors such as the influence of seasons and hydrological variability influence the foodweb of a river.
 ## Results and Conclusion

 #### Boxplot of the results